 Check reviews of the best skateboard decks of 2022.

 4. Find Your Skateboarding Stance

 There are two types of skateboarding stance – regular and goofy.
-Now, it’s time to find your stance – means, to find out which foot to put in front and which foot to push the board with.
+Now, it’s time to find your stance – which means, to find out which foot to put in front and which foot to push the board with.
 Place the board on a smooth concrete floor and step on it.
-If you find yourself comfortable with your left foot in front, it’s a regular stance – otherwise the goofy.
+If you find yourself comfortable with your left foot in front, it’s a regular stance – otherwise goofy.